-Hello world
+4 Hello world

-We begin with a customary example of a JiST program: the 'Hello World!' of simulations, listed in Figure 2.
+We begin with a customary example: the 'Hello World!' as a JiST program, listed in Figure 2.
 The first thing to note is that this is a valid Java program.

-You can compile it with a Java compiler: javac hello.java; and run it as a regular Java program: java hello.
+You can compile it with a Java compiler:

+And, run it as a regular Java program:

+java hello

 Scanning the source listing, you should also notice the repeated use of the JistAPI, on lines 3, 14 and 17.
 This JistAPI class represents the application interface exposed by the simulation kernel.
 Of course, if we run our hello program without the JiST runtime, simply under a regular Java runtime, there will be no active simulation kernel.
 In this case, the entire JistAPI acts as a dummy class that merely facilitates type-safe execution: the Entity interface is empty, the sleep call does nothing and the getTime function returns zero.
 In fact, the correct way to think about the JistAPI is that it marks the program source in a manner that both respects Java syntax and is preserved through the compilation process.
-It allows type-safe compilation programs using a conventional Java compiler.
+It allows type-safe compilation of JiST simulation programs using a conventional Java compiler.

-However, when we run our hello simulation under JiST: java jist.runtime.Main hello, we will have a simulation kernel loaded and running.
+However, we can also run our hello simulation under JiST:

+In this case, we will have a simulation kernel loaded and running.
 Among other things, this kernel installs a class loader into the JVM, which dynamically rewrites our hello bytecode as it is loaded.
 The various JistAPI markings within the compiled simulation program serve to direct the code transformations that introduce the simulation time semantics into the bytecode.
 The entire JiST functionality is exposed to the simulation developer in this manner, via jist.runtime.JistAPI.